Metallurgical Engineering

 Extractive metallurgy of uranium, thorium, and zirconium.
 Equation of state of UO2 and fuel chemistry.
 LMFBR fuel and interaction of sodium and stainless steel.
 Materials for fusion and other advanced nuclear applications.
 Reprocessing of spent fuel and disposal.
 Prerequisite: Met Eng 5170.

-MET ENG 5270 Mineral Processing II (Mechanics and Design) (LAB 1.0 and LEC 2.0)
+MET ENG 5270 Mineral Processing II Mechanics And Design (LAB 1.0 and LEC 2.0)

 Mineral particle mechanics of comminution, sizing, classification, concentration, filtering and thickening.
 Mill and equipment selection and design including flowsheet, development and plant assessment.
-Prerequisite: Min Eng 3412.
+Prerequisite: Min Eng 2412.
 (Co-listed with Min Eng 5424).

 MET ENG 5310 Corrosion and Its Prevention (LEC 3.0)